nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/transient-store.md

     </extension>
 ```

-#### Full example
+#### Full Example
-This example is based of S3DirectBatchHandler which serves the purpose of using S3 as a Transient Store
+This example is based on `S3DirectBatchHandler` which serves the purpose of using S3 as a Transient Store

 ```xml
 <?xml version="1.0"?>